 This course puts a major emphasis on router/switch architectures and algorithms.
-We will study algorithms used by modern routers to do forwarding, address lookups, switching, scheduling, flow classification. flow monitoring and measurements, etc. The course begins by discussing the networking bottlenecks that are most often encountered at four disparate levels of implementation: Protocol, OS, Hardware, and Architecture.
-The rest of the course is devoted to a systematic application of the optimization principles to found specifically in endnodes, bottlenecks interconnect devices, and specialty functions such as security and measurement that can be located anywhere along the network.
-Prerequisite: CS540
+Students will study algorithms used by modern routers to do forwarding, address lookups, switching, scheduling, flow classification, flow monitoring and measurements, etc. The course begins by discussing the networking bottlenecks that are most often encountered at four disparate levels of implementation: Protocol, OS, Hardware, and Architecture.
+The rest of the course is devoted to a systematic application of the optimization principles to bottlenecks found specifically in end nodes, interconnect devices, and specialty functions such as security and measurement that can be located anywhere along the network.